moscmh/moscmh/README.md

 * Hyperparameter tuning using `Optuna`

 ### [Hong Kong Species Occurrences Prediction](https://github.com/moscmh/hkspeciesoccur)
 The interactive web application aims to raise awareness in the Hong Kong precious species that are prone to extinction.
 The species occurrence predictions from the `CNN-LSTM` deep learning model also help local green groups with environmental monitoring and conservation planning.
+[Live Demo](http://3.25.93.9)
 * Contains 2001-2024 Hong Kong 1000+ species occurrences `geospatial` data
 * Data congregation and preprocessing for model training
 * `CNN-LSTM` model to predict approximate locations